Phased Progressive Learning with Coupling-Regulation-Imbalance Loss for Imbalanced Data Classification: Coupling-regulation-imbalance loss

-where $\Delta_y={S}/{n_y^{\frac{1}{4}}}$ and $S$ is a hyperparameter in the LDAM loss.
-For the tail classes, the value of $n_y$ is less and $\Delta_y$ becomes quite large, which makes the boundary of the class expand outward, thereby improving the classification performance of the tail classes.
+In addition to training strategies, we also focus on loss functions, which are equally important in dealing with imbalance problems.
+Since the LDAM loss works well for the problem of quantity imbalance, Focal loss focuses on dealing with the problem of classification difficulty imbalance.
+It is believed that $(1-p_y)^\gamma \mathcal{L}_{LDAM}$ integrating Focal loss and LDAM loss can more effectively deal with imbalance problems.
+At the same time, when $p_y$ of an outlier $\rightarrow$ 0, the loss $\rightarrow \infty$, which seriously misleads the optimization of network training.
+Therefore, the coupling-regulation-imbalance (CRI) loss is proposed by further introducing of a correction term to reduce the outlier interference:

-It is believed that $(1-p_y)^\gamma \mathcal L_{LDAM}$ integrated from Focal loss and LDAM loss can more effectively deal with both quantity imbalance and classification difficulty imbalance between classes.
-At the same time, when $p_y$ of an $outlier\rightarrow 0$, the $loss\rightarrow \infty$, which seriously misleads the optimization of network training.
-Therefore, coupling-regulation-imbalance (CRI) loss is proposed through the further introduction of a correction term for reducing outlier interference:
+where $T$ is a hyperparameter threshold and $\sigma$ is a correction term.
+Here $\sigma$ could be set to three values: $\sigma=0$, $\sigma=-(1-T)^\gamma logT$ and $\sigma=-(p_y/T)(1-T)^\gamma logT$.
+As shown in (Figure. \ref{fig3}), when the loss value is large enough $(p_y<T)$, there is an increasing likelihood of encountering an outlier.
+Therefore, the loss can be corrected to 0, a fixed value, or linearly decrease as a means of reducing outlier influence.

-where $T$ is a hyperparameter threshold and $\sigma$ is a correction term, which is able to be set as three values: $\sigma=0$, $\sigma=-(1-T)^\gamma \log T$ or $\sigma=-\frac{p_y}{T} (1-T)^\gamma \log T$.
-As can be seen in Fig.\,\ref{fig2} (b), when the loss value is large enough $(p_y<T)$, there is an increased likelihood of encountering an outlier.
-Therefore, the loss can be corrected to $0$, a fixed value or linearly decrease as a means of reducing outlier influence.
+Our proposed PPL method improves the classification performance of imbalanced datasets in terms of the training strategy.
+It can also be effectively combined with our CRI loss forming new methods, such as CRI+PPW, or even CRI+PPW+PPmix, etc. In addition, multi-expert methods, such as the RIDE method \cite{wang2020long}, also demonstrate their superior performance in classification tasks on imbalanced datasets.
+Therefore, we replace the LDAM loss in RIDE with the CRI loss, and introduce PPL, resulting in CRI+PPW+RIDE.
+Meanwhile, the original multi-expert module of RIDE is retained for its potential to reduce the variance of the model.
+Compared to the original RIDE, the method used in this study eliminates the routine module during the second stage, which means that the training becomes end-to-end and low-time-cost.